 You are the noisemaker and be the meaning-maker too.
-You live a transitive life on chance, which is truly depended on your solidarity of meaning making.
+You live a transitive life on chance, which is truly depended on your solidarity of meaning-making.
 You needed this to deliver your thoughts and feelings to the other.
-Life is an enlarged metaphor of translated, interpreted and rendered words.
-You need this to communicate, to be verbal and perhaps beckoning the light that, you could talk, converse, dialogue and debate to the other by a meaningful way.
+Life is an enlarged metaphor of translated, interpreted and render-words.
+You need this to communicate, to be verbal and perhaps beckons the light that you can talk, converse, dialogue and make a debate with other people in a meaningful way.
 You live here to fill the desire that you can explain your existence by symbolic words and extend it to change the symbolize meaning of the word, sentence or be the phrases.

 A Table is a Table ⇒ Peter Bichsel

 I want to tell you the story of an old man, of a man who does not say a word anymore, who has a tired face, who is too tired to smile and too tired to be angry.
 He lives in a small town, at the end of the road or close to the intersection.
 Describing him is hardly worthwhile, there’s almost nothing to distinguish him from the others.
 He is wearing a grey hat, grey pants, a grey skirt and, in winter, a long grey coat and he has got a skinny neck with dry and wrinkly skin, those white shirt collars are too wide for him.
 He has got his room on the top floor of the house, maybe he was married and had kids, maybe he used to live in another town.
 Certainly, he once was a child, but that was at a time when children were dressed like adults.
 It is how they can be seen in grandma’s photo albums.
 In his room, there are two chairs, a table, a carpet, a bed and a cupboard.
 On a little table, there is an alarm clock, old newspapers and the photo album are lying next to it.
 A mirror and a painting were hanged onto the wall.